blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 If you chose to record a PNG image sequence with a WAV file beside it, you need to convert it to a video before you can use it elsewhere.

-The filename for the PNG image sequence generated by Godot always contains 8 digits, starting at 0 with zero-padded numbers.
-If you specify an output path ``folder/example.png``, Godot will write ``folder/example00000000.png``, ``folder/example00000001.png``, and so on in that folder.
+The filename for the PNG image sequence generated by Blazium always contains 8 digits, starting at 0 with zero-padded numbers.
+If you specify an output path ``folder/example.png``, Blazium will write ``folder/example00000000.png``, ``folder/example00000001.png``, and so on in that folder.
 The audio will be saved at ``folder/example.wav``.